aniketambasta/HMC_TASK6/README.md

 ~If you are optimizing app development for the cloud is that it gives you the platform to schedule and run containers on clusters of physical or virtual machines (VMs).

 ### Prerequisite
-AWS account
+•AWS account

-Minikube (as I am going to perform over minikube) Terraform tool
+•Minikube (as I am going to perform over minikube) Terraform tool

 ##